 To remove a channel from the scanning sequence:

 - 1. Turn the channel selector knob until the tagged channel is displayed. - 2.
 Tap TAG CHANNEL to remove the tag.

-To see only tagged channels tap WATCH and then FILTER and turn the channel selector knob.
-Tap FILTER again to leave the FILTER function.
-For details how to set up the scanning function see RADIO on page 41.
+For details how to set up the scanning function see RADIO on page 40.